a-lushnikov/frontend-nanodegree-arcade-game/README.md

 #Frogger Clone game

-Well, this is frogger game clone.
+Well, this is frogger game clone created as a part of udacity frontend nanodegree course.

+To start the game - simply open index.html in any browser.
+Your browser should support canvas!

 ![alt tag](https://github.com/genesisuda/frontend-nanodegree-arcade-game/blob/master/images/preview.png)